evidentlyai/evidently/docs/book/get-started/tutorial.md

 We recommend going through this tutorial once to understand the basic functionality.
 Once you complete it, you will be ready to use all Evidently evaluations, including checks for ML model quality or text data.

-You can run the Evidently Reports and Test Suites separately or use them as a logging layer for Evidently ML Monitoring.
-You can later self-host an [ML monitoring dashboard](tutorial-monitoring.md) or send the Reports and Test Suite to [Evidently Cloud platform](tutorial-cloud.md) to monitor metrics over time.
+You can later run the Evidently Reports and Test Suites independently or use them as a logging layer for Evidently ML Monitoring.
+You can choose between self-hosting [ML monitoring dashboard](tutorial-monitoring.md) or sending the Reports and Test Suite to [Evidently Cloud platform](tutorial-cloud.md) to monitor metrics over time.

 To complete the tutorial, you need basic knowledge of Python.
 You should be able to complete it in **about 15 minutes**.